 Note: The Misuse of Drugs Act makes it difficult to jail people for Class C possession or use – it says the judge can jail them only if they think this is necessary because of your previous convictions or because of some other “exceptional circumstances”.

 If it’s your first offence you may qualify for “diversion”.
-This is where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions – which might include, for example, doing a drug and alcohol programme or some community work (see the chapter “The criminal courts”, under “Alternatives to going to court: Diversion and restorative justice”).
+This is where the police agree to drop the charges against you if you admit responsibility and satisfy some conditions – which might include, for example, doing a drug and alcohol programme or some community work, see the chapter “The criminal courts”, under “Ways to stay out of court: Diversion and restorative justice”.

 Instead of police diversion, you may be able to get the judge to give you a discharge without conviction, and in that case you’ll be released without getting a criminal record.
 You’ll need to persuade the judge that the consequences for you of getting a conviction would be out of proportion to what you did – for example, if you’d lose your job and be unable to support your family.
 See the chapter “The criminal courts”, under “Sentencing”.

 Medical use of cannabis

 Your doctor can legally prescribe you certain kinds of medicinal cannabis products that have been approved by the Ministry of Health.
 These products are Class B controlled drugs.
 As of 1 April 2020, Cannabidoil (CBD) is available on prescription under the Medicinal Cannabis Scheme.
 Currently you can be prescribed SativexTM, Tilray P, Tilray FS and as of 7 October 2021, SubDropsTM – the first locally made approved product.
 You must pay the full price for all of these products.

 Growing or dealing in cannabis